glfharris/echelon/README.md

 ## Config

-This add-on will work as expected out of the box, but there are some settings you cna configure to suit your needs.
+This add-on will work as expected out of the box, but there are some settings you can configure to suit your needs.

 * `default_depth` - Default depth expanded to on opening the Browser.
 Set to 0 for a completely closed tree
 * `full_tag` - Defaults to false.
 Means that the tag `Apple::Braeburn::Juicy` will be displayed as `Juicy` under the tags `Apple` and `Braeburn`